MASDXI/forest-solidity/README.md

 - `ERC-20` provide events and keep tracking each `Transfer`,
   but the problem is the `ERC-20` model can't separate `clean money` from `dirty money`,
   due to the `ERC-20` not have `tokenId` to keep tracking each token when it's move.
-- `UTXO` and `eUTXO` facing challenge to combine multiple `UnspentTransaction` and spent as one,
+- `UTXO` facing challenge to combine multiple `UnspentTransaction` and spent as one,
   in case, user want to spend value that greater that selected `UnspentTransaction`.
   Possible solution: prepare and batching as an array,
-  `UTXO` and `eUTXO` maintain the amount of money or group of money in each individual transaction.
+  `UTXO` maintain the amount of money or group of money in each individual transaction.
   Each `UnspentTransaction` is not underlying any account, so to spend the transaction, the caller needs to be the owner of the transaction that needs to be spent.
-- `Forest` use to modify an existing state rather than create a new transaction, like in `UTXO` or `eUTXO` do,
+- `Forest` use to modify an existing state rather than create a new transaction, like in `UTXO` do,
   it allows spending the transaction multiple times till it's met `0`, The `Forest` model enables tracking of child/subtree structures,
   providing a hierarchical view of token flows and relationships,
   which is not possible in traditional token standards like `ERC-20`, `ERC-1400`, and `ERC-3643`.

 ### Adaptive Enforcement

-### Transaction Specific Restrict

-Restrict transaction with specific transaction identified.
+- Restrict the transaction with specific transaction id.

-### Transaction Level Restrict

-Restrict transaction with specific transaction level.
+- Restrict all transaction with specific transaction level.

-### Root Transaction Restrict
+  - before level `x`
+  - after level `x`
+  - between level `x`, `y`

-Restrict transaction with specific root transaction.
+- Restrict all transaction with specific root transaction id.

 ### Transaction Network Diagrams

 <div align="center">
   <img src="./docs/assets/diagrams/Forest.svg" width="800"/>
 </div>

-`Forest` provides adaptive enforcement.

 <div align="center">
   <img src="./docs/assets/diagrams/Forest_Sort.svg" width="400"/>